Omer-l/Pet-Store-Management-System/README.md

 The program I have designed will load all the products from the text file.
 Then the user can interact with the system.

 1. Program presents the User with a recurring console-based menu to interact with the data set.
-Application consists of some ‘dummy’ data of products pre-coded into the application in the 'Items.txt' file.
+Application consists of some ‘dummy’ data (in the 'Items.txt' file) of products pre-coded into the application.
 Below I have demonstrated how to run the application.

 - Below is how to setup the application and run it.